B. J. Tucker: San Francisco 49ers

 On October 8, 2005, the San Francisco 49ers signed him to their roster, before being cut 2 days later and signed him to the practice squad on October 12.
 He would later be waived and signed during different periods of times.
 On July 16, 2007, he was placed on the injured reserve list with a pectoral muscle injury.
 He wasn't re-signed after the season.

-BC Lions (CFL)
+BC Lions

-On September 16, 2008, he signed with the BC Lions of the CFL.
+On September 16, 2008, he signed with the BC Lions of the Canadian Football League.
 He played in four games mainly on special teams, before being released on June 18, 2009.
 He is currently a firefighter in Tacoma, WA, serving since 2011.